Kenitplay/student_management_system/README.md

 - cd student_management_system

 3. Create a Virtual Environment
-Install dependencies and create a virtual environment using Pipenv:
+Install django and dependencies and create a virtual environment using Pipenv:
-- pipenv install
+- pipenv install django

 4. Activate the virtual environment:
 - pipenv shell